microsoft/teams-ai/js/samples/04.ai.a.naturalLanguage.santaBot/README.md

 ```
 SANTA: I'm Santa!
 What's your name?
-DAVE: My name is DAVE.
+DAVE: My name is Dave.
 SANTA:Hi Dave, merry Christmas!
 I will do my utmost to make sure you receive a special gift this year!
 SANTA:What would you like for Christmas?
 DAVE: I want my favourite car.
-SANTA:Great idea!
+SANTA: Great idea!
 I'm sure I can make that happen.
 Can I ask you which car it is so I can get the right one?
 ```

 Notice that the bot remembered Dave's first message when responding to the second.